4 kilos of meth discovered by K-9 Edge during traffic stop in north Houston, officials say

-HOUSTON - Four kilos of meth were found during a search of a vehicle Friday, according to Harris County Precinct 4 officials.
+HOUSTON - Four kilos of meth were found during a search of a vehicle Friday, according to Harris County Precinct 1 constables.

 Authorities said a truck was westbound on West Mount Houston Road around noon when the driver of the truck failed to use a blinker when turning onto the northbound feeder road of I-45.

-A deputy pulled the truck over and the driver, Santos Quintero, 23, said there were narcotics in the vehicle, according to authorities.
+A constable pulled the truck over and the driver, Santos Quintero, 23, said there were narcotics in the vehicle, according to authorities.

-The deputy detained Quintero and searched the truck.
-The deputy and his K-9 partner, Edge, searched the truck and found two plastic shopping bags containing four packages of methamphetamine, authorities said.
+The constable detained Quintero and searched the truck.
+The constable and his K-9 partner, Edge, searched the truck and found two plastic shopping bags containing four packages of methamphetamine, authorities said.

 Quintero was arrested on suspicion of possession with the intent to deliver.